 This short article is in need of work.
 You can help Sega Retro by adding to it.

 The player aircraft is viewed from a first-person perspective, and the landscape and targets are displayed on a screen, using a projection display system similar to Duck Hunt, Grand Prix, Missile and Killer Shark.

 It features free-roaming, first-person flight shooting gameplay.
-It was the first flight simulator game, the earliest first-person shooter, the first open-world game, and the first action-adventure game.
+It was the first flight simulator game, a genre that it introduced to the arcade industry, where it inspired a flood of clones as soon as it released in 1970, which in turn inspired flight simulator video games.
+Jet Rocket was also the earliest first-person shooter, the first open-world sandbox game, and the first action-adventure game.

 Using controls which look like that of a cockpit, the player controls the jet by joystick handle and aims rockets to intercept target areas such as fuel dumps, missile sites, island fortresses and air strips in a night mission.
 Pushing the firing button fires the rocket.
 When a target is hit, the rocket explodes and score (5 points per hit) is indicated.
 Ground impact explosions are marked by light and sound effects.